 Where does rose gold get its colour from?

-Rose gold gets its colour from the addition of copper to the alloy mix, which lends that gorgeous pinkish hue central to its appeal.
+Rose gold gets its colour from the addition of copper to the gold alloy mix.
+This lends it the gorgeous pink hue that is so central to its appeal.

 Why has rose gold become fashionable again?

-Rose gold is an unmistakable addition to the gold colour family and has become something of a favourite with millennial consumers on the lookout for a jewellery identity to call their own.
+Rose gold is one of the more unusual additions to the gold colour family.
+Because it has such a rare look, it became a favourite with millennial consumers on the lookout for a unique fashion identity.

 Why choose rose gold?